ucsd-dsc-arts/dsc160-final-dsc160-final-group19/README.md

 - [Scraping video game music](https://github.com/ucsd-dsc-arts/dsc160-final-dsc160-final-group19/blob/master/code/WaveNet/Scraping%20Video%20Game%20Music.ipynb) Crawls a link for more download links found on page.
 - [Base Model](https://github.com/ucsd-dsc-arts/dsc160-final-dsc160-final-group19/blob/master/code/WaveNet/WaveNet_midiV1.ipynb).
 First iteration of the model, covers processing of midi files, and then runs baseline WaveNet Model originally ran on maestro dataset.
 - [WaveNet v2](https://github.com/ucsd-dsc-arts/dsc160-final-dsc160-final-group19/blob/master/code/WaveNet/WaveNet_midiV2.ipynb).
 Second iteration of the model, this time adds in removal of notes occuring less than X times, and also changes hyper parameters of the model in an attempt to fix generative process.
 Trained on videogame music.
+- [WaveNet Mini](https://github.com/ucsd-dsc-arts/dsc160-final-dsc160-final-group19/blob/master/code/WaveNet/WaveNetV2_small_videogame.ipynb) Failed experiment where we tried to see if having a very small dataset that would become overfit would produce decent results.

 ## Results